Using Factory Droid with Claude Max & OpenAI Codex Subscriptions

 One gotcha: set provider to "anthropic", not "openai".
 Droid with "openai" sends requests to /responses, which the proxy doesn’t serve at that path.
 With "anthropic", Droid hits /v1/messages instead, and the proxy routes correctly based on the model name.

 Both Claude and Codex work simultaneously through the same proxy.
-Just switch models in Droid with /model—no need to restart anything.
+Just switch models in Droid with /model.
+No need to restart anything.